 “Leah Crocetto, who sang Semiramide, is one of those discoveries that Thierry Fouquet, director of Bordeaux Opera, has made in recent years.
 She was brilliant and well-suited to the part: a lyric-spinto soprano, powerful, easy and valiant at the top, with good agilities and an attractive timbre.
 She is headed for an important career.
 Few sopranos can now be compared with her in the character of Semiramide.”

 José M. Irurzun, Seen and Heard International

 Described by the New York Times as possessing an “agile coloratura technique and a feeling for the Italianate style… with warmth, full penetrating sound and tenderness,” American soprano Leah Crocetto continues to astonish audiences with her moving portrayals of opera’s greatest heroines.

 In the current season, Ms. Crocetto sings the title role of Aïda in her debut with Opera Australia.
-She returns to Washington National Opera as Desdemona in Otello, followed by performances of Liu in Turandot with Palm Beach Opera and Verdi’s Requiem with the Philadelphia Orchestra.
-In the spring, she is Elisabetta in Don Carlo for Dallas Opera, and takes on the title role of Norma for Pittsburgh Opera.
+She returns to Washington National Opera as Desdemona in Otello, followed by performances of Liu in Turandot with Palm Beach Opera and Verdi’s Requiem with Opera Philadelphia.
+In the spring, she is Elisabetta in Don Carlo for Dallas Opera,...

 “The gifted young American soprano Leah Crocetto, making her company debut in this formidable bel canto role, took the turbulence in stride, throwing back her head as if defying the elements to ruin her extended scena.
 And she scored a triumph… This is a voice of size, beauty and agility, and her singing, including the heroine's touching prayer, accompanied by female chorus, honored the ornate splendor of Rossini's vocal writing.”